[Yonezawa City, Yamagata Prefecture] Visit a hot spring connected to the Uesugi family of the Yonezawa Domain

 summary

-I visited a hot spring connected to the Uesugi family of the Yonezawa domain, but unfortunately, the secret hot spring that Naoe Kanetsugu visited, ``Goshiki Onsen,'' has gone out of business and cannot be accessed as of May 2023.
-Since it was a popular hot spring in the mountains, I can only hope that it will reopen.
+I visited hot springs associated with the Uesugi clan of the Yonezawa domain, but unfortunately, Goshiki Onsen, a secret hot spring that Naoe Kanetsugu is said to have visited, has closed down and is no longer accessible as of May 2023.
+As it was a popular hot spring nestled in the mountains, I can only hope that it will reopen

 Other articles